 Unfortunately, even the best skin-care experts are susceptible to aging skin along the neckline.
 However, years of schooling and patient experience have armed them with all the fail-proof knowledge they need to both prevent and reverse signs of aging in this delicate area.
-From in-office treatments to at-home products, here’s how top dermatologists treat all that visible wear and tear along their own neckline.
+From in-office treatments to at-home products, here’s how top dermatologists and facial plastic surgeons treat all that visible wear and tear along their own neckline.

 —Delray Beach, FL dermatologist Dr. Janet Allenby

 “It is important to me to treat my neck and chest areas as a continuation of my face.
 This being said, daily application and reapplication of sunscreen is my number-one priority.
 In addition to this, I apply my treatments of growth factors, peptides and antioxidants onto my neck to promote and protect the collagen and elastin.
 A topical hyaluronic acid is also important to keep my neck supple.

 My favorite products for my neck include the Alastin Restorative Neck Complex with TriHex Technology ($123) to help remove, rebuild, and replenish collagen and elastin.
 I follow this with NeoCutis Bio Serum Firm ($275) because it has growth factors and peptides to give proven results of improved firmness, elasticity, tone, and texture which are seen in as little as six days and continue to improve over time.
 Growth factors are important as we age and our cells need a little extra stimulation.
 After our early 20s, we begin to lose collagen-building abilities.
 If I need more hydration, I love to use SkinMedica HA5 Rejuvenating Hydrator ($184) which immediately [moisturizes] the skin.
 Lastly, but most importantly, I apply Colorescience Sunscreen Sunforgettable Total Protection Face Shield SPF 50 ($45) which is chemical free.